-Since I completed conventional therapies in 1996, I have developed more than a dozen long-term and late stage side effects from my “safe and effective” conventional cancer therapies.
+Since I completed conventional therapies in 1996, I have developed long-term and late stage side effects from my “safe and effective” conventional cancer therapies.
 The good news is that I have learned a lot about short, long-term and late stage side effects from FDA approved cancer therapies.
 The bad news is that I’ve learned a lot about short, long-term and late stage side effects…

 My short, long-term and late stage side effects include:

 In keeping with my mantra “I wish I knew then what I know now…” I created the PeopleBeatingCancer Side Effects Program in order to turn my experience and research into actionable therapies for the millions of cancer patients and survivors who have already, or will eventually develop short, long-term and late stage side effects from their own chemotherapy and radiation therapies.

 Scroll down the page, post a question or a comment if you’d like to learn more about your own side effects.

 “Chemotherapy can cause unpleasant side effects, although many can be treated or prevented, and most will pass once your treatment stops.

 It’s difficult to predict what side effects you’ll get.

 Here’s a list of many of the common side effects, but it’s unlikely you’ll have all of these…”

 “Cancer survivors: Late effects of cancer treatment

 Learn about late and long-term effects of cancer treatment so that you can take more control of your health as a cancer survivor…